wandb/docs/docs/guides/sweeps/sweep-config-keys.md

 ## `method`

-Specify the hyperparameter search strategy with the `method` key in your sweep configuration.
-Each search strategy has its own pros and cons.

-There are three hyperparameter search strategies to choose from: grid, random, and bayesian.

-:::tip
+:::info
-Random and Bayesian search methods continue  will run forever unless you stop the process from the command line, within your python script, or [the W&B App UI](./sweeps-ui.md).
+* Random and Bayesian search methods run forever unless you stop the process from the command line, within your python script, or [the W&B App UI](./sweeps-ui.md).
 Grid search will run forever if it searches within in a continuous search space.
+* Specify the distribution space with the metric key if you choose a random (`method: random`) or Bayesian (`method: bayes`) search method.
 :::

+Specify the hyperparameter search strategy with the `method` key.
+There are three hyperparameter search strategies to choose from: grid, random, and bayesian search.

 <!-- | `method` | Description                                                                                           |
 | -------- | ----------------------------------------------------------------------------------------------------- |